skellis46/finger-pointing-moon/case-for-support.md

 Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
 2) How might these understandings be shared and articulated?
 The second question has been examined in detail through research into documentation and archives.[^doc] However, the first question has been controversial and under-examined for nearly 30 years.
 The aim of _Finger Pointing Moon_ is to tackle this first fundamental epistemic question.

-[^doc]: e.g. Heathfield et al. [-@heathfield_shattered_1997]; Lycouris [@lycouris_documentation_2000]; and Performance Research: _On Archives & Archiving_ (2002, v20:6), _On An/Notations_ (2015, v7:4), _On Disappearance_ (2019, v24:7); See also Journal of Artistic Research and Choreographic Practices.
+[^doc]: e.g. Heathfield et al. [-@heathfield_shattered_1997]; Lycouris [@lycouris_documentation_2000]; and Performance Research: _On Archives & Archiving_ (2002, v20:6), _On An/Notations_ (2015, v7:4), _On Disappearance_ (2019, v24:7); See also _Journal of Artistic Research_ and _Choreographic Practices_.

 I have developed three epistemic conditions that underpin the project's aim and provide a conceptual structure for the research design **give citations to these where possible**): i) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; ii) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
-For example, documentation in practice-research may act as a proxy for evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.
+For example, documentation in practice-research may act as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.

-_Finger Pointing Moon_ has three research questions built on these conditions:
+_Finger Pointing Moon_ has three research questions based on these conditions:

 1. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?